saravanan1990/companies/README.md

 # README

+Deployed to heroku production with search feature implementation.

 Run the rails server in development mode in port 5000 - react app will by default run in 3000 port

 This README would normally document whatever steps are necessary to get the